-Farm laws stir: Centre tiring the farmers so they end protest and leave, says Rahul Gandhi
+Farm law stir: Centre tiring the farmers so they end protest and leave, says Rahul Gandhi

 Gandhi further said that the Congress will not relent till the Centre repeals the farm laws.
 He reiterated his stand on the farm laws and said that the legislations were not meant to help the farmers but “finish them”.

 Meanwhile, the police in Chandigarh used water cannons to stop Congress members and workers who were marching towards the Punjab Raj Bhavan, reported ANI.
-The police later detained them, including Uttar Pradesh Congress Committee President Ajay Kumar Lallu.
+The police later detained them.

+Uttar Pradesh Congress Committee President Ajay Kumar Lallu was also detained during a protest in Lucknow.
 “Police custody of Uttar Pradesh Congress President is a condemnable and shameful act,” the Congress said in a tweet, sharing the video of the incident.
 “If the Adityanath government thinks that it will suppress the voice of the farmers by taking them into custody then this is its wrong thinking.”

 Congress members in Himachal Pradesh and Arunchal Pradesh staged demonstrations.
 The protests come amid the ninth round of talks between farmers and the Centre over the farm laws.
 Farmers said they don’t have much hope for a positive outcome.
 Eight rounds of talks with the government has so far failed to end the deadlock.